yattian/Card-scraper/README.md

 - **Multiple card variants** including accelerate, discard, tap, draw, and hidden versions
 - **Alternative artwork** support
 - **Pixelborn-compatible** output format

-## Quick Start

-**Note:** You can skip to step 4 if you just want to generate the images since I have already uploaded the json files.
-There will be MORE cards than required.
-This is because the image to text reader reads keywords like "Discard" and generates a discard variant for Pixelborn.
-However, some cards do not require that image so it's not needed.
-This is fine, because Pixelborn won't call on those cards anyway.

 1. **Install dependencies:**
    ```bash